AlexandrSinitsyn/VK-bot/README.md

 ---

 Bot that will simplify studying process by simplifying teacher-student interconnection.
-Now, it will become just one-click to get your homework results as long as on click for uploading it.
+Now, it will become just one-click to get your homework results as long as one click for uploading it.

 ### Functionality